Crafted in the Florida Keys

 Eat, Drink, Savor & Smell

-The Florida Keys’ premier chocolatier can be found at mile marker (MM) 100.5 bayside, and a second location in Islamorada at MM 81.9 oceanside.
-Key Largo Chocolates is the brainchild of Kristie Thomas, who infuses local flavors into handmade chocolate confections.
-Standouts include luscious truffles, fudge, specialty chocolate bark with Key lime and pistachios, and offbeat "chocodiles."
+The Florida Keys’ premier chocolate factory can be found at mile marker (MM) 100.5 bayside, and a second shop in Islamorada at MM 81.9 oceanside.
+Keys Chocolates & Ice Cream infuses local flavors into handmade chocolate confections such as luscious truffles, fudge, and specialty chocolate bark with Key lime and pistachios.
 Its second retail store sells specialties such as ice cream, artisan chocolates, Key lime pretzels and pie on a stick.

 Bob's Bunz is a friendly Islamorada "comfort food" restaurant and bakery that features tiny Key limes in sweet temptations including Bundt cakes and yummy bite-size cookies.
 No trip to the Upper Keys is complete without visiting the emporium, whose name comes from the legendary (and gigantic) cinnamon and sticky buns created by owner Robert “Bob” Spencer.